 The Owen Sound Billy Bishop Regional Airport is located about 5 km east of Owen Sound on Highway 26.
 Located on the airport lands are a terminal building, hangers, and a north-south main runway.
 The City of Owen Sound owns the lands occupied by the airport.
-The airport is operated and maintained by a private air transportation company.
+The airport is operated and maintained by a contractor on behalf of the City.